Gage-Giovanni/pokesearch/README.md

 # pokesearch
-PokeSearch is a Pokedex that can be filtered
+PokeSearch is a Pokedex website with a filter bar